UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 We are going to the gym and our exercise plan takes different amounts of reps. let's make conditional statements that depend on the name of the exercises.

 Tasks:
-- Start with an object named `exercise`.
-Give it a string value of `burpees`.

 - Make `if`, `elif`, and `else` statements for the following conditions:
     - if the exercise value is `lunges`, set an object value named `reps` to 20.
     - if the exercise value is `squats`, set `reps` to 25